SimonBlanke/Gradient-Free-Optimizers/docs/source/user_guide/optimizers/population/genetic_algorithm.rst

 .. note::

-    **Key Insight:** GA's crossover operation is what distinguishes it from other evolutionary methods.
+    GA's crossover operation is what distinguishes it from other evolutionary methods.
 By combining "genes" from two good parents, crossover can discover solutions that neither parent contained.
 This is particularly powerful for discrete/combinatorial problems where the optimal